iescalada884/TFG_RTS/README.md

 ## Cross-Compilation
 For cross-compiling the project, follow these steps:
+1. Copy Adainclude folder from Debian gnat
+2. use listgen.sh in debian adalib to generate .lsts
+3. Copy gprs into adainclude

-1. Add cross-compiler and gprbuild to path
+2. Add cross-compiler and gprbuild to path
     ```sh
     PATH=~/Downloads/gnat-arm-elf-linux64-x86_64-14.2.0-1/bin:$PATH
     PATH=~/Documents/gprbuild_22.0.1_24dfc1b5/bin:$PATH
     ``
+3. Create adalib and obj-static folders
-2. Run the build command with the target specification:
+4. Run the build command with the target specification:
    ```sh
    gprbuild -P libada --target=arm-eabi
    ```